Introduction

 Classes are Attributes in Modules

-When it comes to using class objects we can think of them as if they were like any other variable $\dots$ that is, a variable assigned to an object when the class
+When it comes to using class objects we can think of them as if they were like any other variable class

 statement runs.
 Likewise the instance object can be referenced with any normal expression.